BrunoLerner/MPI-threads-lab/README.md

 # MPI-threads-lab
-Versions of a program that realizes some operation in a matrix and adding it.
+Versions of a program that makes some operation in a matrix and adding it.
 `#define matrix_size 16000`

 ## Approaches